Massachusetts 30-Day Notice to Quit

 4.2 Stars

-This Massachusetts eviction notice is used for lease violations OTHER than non-payment of rent.
-Wait a full rent period or 30 days, whichever is greater.
+Massachusetts Landlords should use this Notice to Quit when Tenants violate the Lease Agreement for reasons other than non-payment of rent.
+Wait a full rent period or 30 days, whichever is longer.

 Document Features